Lifestyle

 The aperture also controls the camera’s depth of field.
 Depth of field is another important term to learn photography for beginners, as it refers to the focus of the photograph in relation to how close-up or far away your subject is.

 For example, a shallow depth of field means the subject of the photo is close-up.
-When shooting a shallow depth of field, you’d typically use a wide aperture, and a narrow aperture for a landscape or a farther away subject.
+When shooting a shallow depth of field, you’d typically use a wide aperture, and a narrow aperture for landscape photography or a farther away subject.

 4. ISO